mauliknariya/mauliknariya.github.io/_pages/personal.md

 Music
 ======
 In my free time I like to play the guitar, sing, and sometimes write my own music.
-My biggest claim to fame is that I performed at the [venue](http://thebottlenecklive.com/) where bands like Foo Fighters and Pearl Jam once did (it was just an open mic, but still).
+My biggest claim to fame is that I performed at a [venue](http://thebottlenecklive.com/) where bands like Foo Fighters and Pearl Jam once did (it was just an open mic, but still).
 I am also a big music nerd; be it rock or baroque, tell me something that I don't know and I will be all ears.

 Cooking